ca-webdev/exchange-backend-java/README.md

 - GET request to `http://localhost:8080/recenttrades` for all recent trades
 - GET request to `http://localhost:8080/ohlc` for the 1-minute open high low close prices
 - GET request to `http://localhost:8080/usertrades` for the trades for the web user
+- GET request to `http://localhost:8080/positionpnl` for the current position and profit and loss for the web user
 - POST request to `http://localhost:8080/orderinsert` with payload as example below for inserting limit order
 ```json
 {